dime-worldbank/dimeanalytics/cloud-resources/README.md

 * Name of TTL:
 * Unit of TTL:
 * Manager of unit of TTL:
-* Charge code _(not requeired yet, but will delay process if it is not ready when requested)_:
+* Charge code _(not required yet, but will delay process if it is not ready when requested)_:

 ### Use-case: